-For Single Sign-On (SSO) users, k6 login cloud requires a k6 cloud account email and password.
-You will need to create a password by using Forgot Password, or you'll instead need to get your API authentication token from the app and supply that explicitly: k6 login cloud --token YOUR_API_AUTH_TOKEN.See below for more information.
+For Single Sign-On (SSO) users, k6 login cloud requires a k6 Cloud account email and password.
+You will need to create a password using Forgot Password, or you'll instead need to get your API authentication token from the app and supply that explicitly: k6 login cloud --token YOUR_API_AUTH_TOKEN.See below for more information.

 Integrating with CI